The instauration of education is here, but only if we possess a selfless passion to help.

 Me personally, I am a chemicals formulating engineer.
 I asked if I could volunteer to help facilitate The MY (Mine&Your) Plan after reading it.
 Quite simply, when I read it, I knew.
 I just knew…

-MY, checks all the boxes, and I humbly believed that I could talk it.
-MY is totally non-divisive, no agenda, non-political, and all inclusive of everyone.
+MY, checks all the boxes, and I humbly believed that I could present it clearly to you here.
+MY is totally non-divisive culturally, religiously, and politically.
+There is no hidden agenda.
+MY is all inclusive of everyone.
 It is, in short, the most creative, kill 20 birds with 1 stone problem solving concept that I have ever been asked to examine.
 My name is R.M.
-Johnson.
+(Richard) Johnson.

 Latinos, then Blacks, are the two cultures most likely to not graduate high school.
 These kids, at a much higher rate than others, are then often left to simply fall by the wayside financially and emotionally in life.